kalaitzi-gif/DSCI510FinalProject/README.md

 **Data Collection**

 To obtain the Dartmouth Early Warning Project Risk Forecasting data necessary for this project, navigate to the Dartmouth Early Warning Project (DEWP) "Reports & Downloads" wepage: https://earlywarningproject.ushmm.org/reports-and-downloads.
 Next, under "Downloads", locate the banner entitled "All 2025-26 Data (CSV)".
 Under that banner, click "All worldwide data," and a CSV file of global risk forecasts will be automatically downloaded.

-To obtain the World Bank API data necessary for this project, navigate to the following website: https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation Next, under the "About the Indicators API," there will be a hyperlinked "Basic Call Structure," Clicking this will take the user to the webpage instructing how to construct a basic API call to the base url () to scrape indicator names and indicator codes **(i.e., scraping the '--' indicator requires the user to input the indicator code, in this case '---' into the bease url, '---base url with code')**.
-In turn, this will generate the raw JSON data corresponding to that indicator.
+To obtain the World Bank API data necessary for this project (i.e., global indicator names, codes, and values), navigate to the World Bank "About the Indicators API Documentation" webpage: https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation Next, under the "About the Indicators API," there will be a hyperlinked "Basic Call Structure," Clicking this will take the user to the webpage instructing how to construct a basic API call to the base url to scrape indicator names and indicator codes **(i.e., scraping the 'Population, total' indicator requires the user to pass the indicator code, in this case 'SP.POP.TOTL' into the bease url)**.
+In turn, this will generate the raw JSON format of the indicator's name, value, and code.

-For this project, the above was done for the following indicators:
+For this project, the above was done for the following indicators ("Indicator name → Indicator Code"):

-**1.)
-INDICATOR NAME AND CODE**
+1.)
+GDP growth (annual %) → (NY.GDP.MKTP.KD.ZG)
-**2.)
-INDICATOR NAME AND CODE**
+2.)
+GDP per capita (constant 2015 US$) → (NY.GDP.PCAP.KD)
-**3.)
-INDICATOR NAME AND CODE**
+3.)
+Population growth (annual %) → (SP.POP.GROW)
-**4.)
-INDICATOR NAME AND CODE**
+4.)
+Population, total → (SP.POP.TOTL)
-**5.)
-INDICATOR NAME AND CODE**
+5.)
+Urban population (% of total population) → (SP.URB.TOTL.IN.ZS)

 The exact processes utilized for cleaning the data necessary for this project are detailed in the section headers of each file

 **how to clean data**